JordanCJ7/FlashBoard-Wiki/README.md

 *   **Genkit**: A framework for developing Generative AI applications

 ## Setup

-Follow these steps to set up the project locally:
+Follow these step-by-step instructions to get the project up and running on your local machine:

-1.  **Clone the Repository**:
+1.  **Clone the Repository**
+    *   Open your terminal or command prompt.
+    *   Use the `git clone` command to clone the repository to your local machine.
+Replace `[repository-url]` with the actual URL of the repository: